A-anshika/coffe_sales_excel_project/README.md

 README.md: This file.

 ## Prerequisites
-1.##Microsoft Excel 2016 or later.
+1. **Microsoft Excel 2016 or later.
-2.##Basic understanding of Excel features such as pivot tables, charts, and slicers.
+2. **Basic understanding of Excel features such as pivot tables, charts, and slicers.

 ## Installation
 1.Clone or download the repository to your local machine.